tedydet/SLOdl/README.md

 You can compute a **baseline mined supply cap** (the classic halving series) — but **total circulating supply can exceed that** depending on how many UTXOs sit unspent long enough to accumulate interest.

-So for websites/exchanges we recommend listing:
+So for websites/exchanges we recommend to communicate:

 - **Mined supply cap (baseline, PoW only):** finite (halving series)
 - **Effective supply including interest:** variable / depends on UTXO age distribution